PEI Arts Grants Funding

 Your application must include the following:

-- a project plan and details of how the project will be executed (upload a document 750 words or less).
-Your project plan should include:
+- a project description and details of how the project will be executed (upload a document with a maximum of 750 words or a video link).
+Your project description should include:

 - the artistic vision of the project